Enquire Now

 “If names are not correct, language will not be in the accordance with the truth of things.” – Confucius

-It is not uncommon to also have other types of glossaries.
+It is not uncommon to have different types of glossary entries.
 You could have “blacklisted terms” which ensure translators are fully aware of terminology which must not be used.
 You could also have “grey lists” which are a list of terms which you would rather not use, but do potentially have a place in your content, and that translators should use sparingly.
-Glossaries can also be used to flag when you want a translator to leave a term in English; to signal this, the bilingual entry will match the source.
+Glossaries can also be used to flag when you want a translator to leave a term in the source language; to signal this, the target entry will match the source.

 3. Translation memories